even4void/aliquote/content/post/nyxt-v3.md

 - it's quite fast, and largely less bloated than most other web browsers
 - keyboard shortcuts are useful and well thought (both for Vi and Emacs users)
-- you can easily jump to headings or opened buffers using dedicated panels, with fuzzy search -
+- you can easily jump to headings or opened buffers using dedicated panels, with fuzzy search
+- if you're a Lisp user, you also get an REPL for free (I didn't try it, though)
+- fuzzy search is available for almost everything (switching buffer, history, commands)

 Vim users will get the comfort of modal mappings for free, and the normal mode can be defined for all but text input (e.g., input box in web document, status prompt in Nyxt).
 The Nyxt team even defined some `g` mappings, like in Vim.
-As I said in the other post, I can simply `yt` and `yu` to get the title and url of a web page in my primary clipboard.
+As I said in the other post, I can simply `yt` and `yu` to get the title and URL of a web page in my primary clipboard.
 It doesn't look like much but it saves so much copy/paste back and forth between my text editor and the browser.
-The shorcut `yy` is used to copy (yank in Vim parlance) text, but you can safely add a `C-c` shortcut in addition.
+The shortcut `yy` is used to copy (yank in Vim parlance) text, but you can safely add a `C-c` shortcut in addition.

 {{< fluid_imgs
   "pure-u-1-2|/img/2022-08-19-20-54-47.png"